aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 Developers can access any specific cell by passing the indices of its row and column to the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection of the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.

-This approach works in the same way as that of the first approach.
+This approach works in the same way as the first approach.

 ```html
 <!DOCTYPE html>